evanmurray99/Worksy/docs/testing-plan.md

 #### Integration Tests:

-1. **User Registration and Authentication Flow:**
+1. **User can Get Services by UserId:**
-   - Test the entire user registration process, including creating a new user account.
+   - Test creating users and Services.
-   - Simulate user input, registration form submission, and validation checks.
-   - Verify that the user's information is correctly stored in the database.
+   - Confirm that the created users and services are stored correctly in the database.
-   - Test the user login process and ensure authenticated access to protected resources.

-2. **User Profile Update:**
+   - Test getting services by UserId.
+   - Confirm that the services returned are all services created by that user and that there are no services that were created by another user returned.

+2. **Users can change password and Authentication will still function:**
-   - Simulate a user updating their profile information, such as name, email, or profile picture.
+   - Simulate a user updating their password.
    - Test that changes are correctly saved in the user document.
    - Verify that the updated data is accurately reflected when retrieving the user's profile.

-3. **User Permissions and Access Control:**
-   - Test role-based access control for users with different roles (e.g., admin, regular user).
-   - Ensure that users with appropriate roles can access certain features or data while others cannot.
-   - Verify that unauthorized users are restricted from accessing protected resources.

-4. **User Document Relationships:**
-   - If the user document is related to other documents (e.g., posts, comments), test those relationships.
-   - Create users, have them post content, and verify that the content is correctly associated with the user's document.

-5. **User-to-User Interactions:**
-   - If your system supports user-to-user interactions (e.g., messaging), test these interactions.
-   - Create interactions between users and verify that the user documents are updated accordingly.

-6. **User Search and Listing:**
-    - If your system has user search or listing functionality, test the retrieval of user data.
-    - Ensure that users can search for and view other users' profiles.

 #### Acceptance Tests: